 QT9.
-Are the demographic assumptions in QT8 the same as they were in the 2003 rate proposal? [] YES [] NO [] NA If No, or NA, is the reason because the carrier revised its community-wide demographics after the 2003 rate proposal (and used the revised demographics for its SSSGs?) [] YES [] NO If No, explain.
+Are the demograph c assumptions in Q T8 the same as they were in the 2007 rate proposal? [] YES [] NO [] NA If No, or NA, is the reason because the carrier revised its community-wide demographics after the 2007 rate proposal (and used the revised demographics for its SSSGs?) [] YES [] NO If No, explain.
 QT10.
-If not, where do you a get the demograph information?
-Is the same source used for all groups? ic information for other groups?
-Note: You must c data on file for possible examination by the OPM
+What is the source of your demographic information?
+Is the same source used for all groups?
+If not, where do you get the demographic information for other groups?
+Note: You must maintain the source of your demographic data on file for possible examination by the OPM audit staff